OVER THE TOP

 so fascinated that I have become him.

-"Dan De Quille" will be appearing in Chautauqua events
+"Dan De Quille" will be appearing in Chautauqua events during Comstock Historic Preservation Weekend in may, at the Nevada State Museum on June 24,

 and at the Great Basin Chautauqua in Reno Mid-July.